MattWilcox/obsidian-story-starter/README.md

+# Obsidian Story Starter

-This project is a starter Obsidian Vault for use with the Obsidian.md application, aimed at helping you to write fiction stories.
+This project is a starter Obsidian Vault for use with the [Obsidian.md](https://obsidian.md) application, and is intended to help with writing fiction stories.
 Or D&D Campaigns.
 That sort of thing.

 Once you download it and open it in Obsidian I'd suggest you start familiarising yourself by going and reading the first scene in this bare-bones example story... [[Story One/Scenes/A Discovery|A Discovery]]

 Before you download anything though I rather suspect you'll want a bit more context:

 This vault doesn't rely on community plugins, and the methodology in it is suggestion rather than strict system.
+It's intended to be simple but effective.

 More than anything though: this is just a starter Vault that I find works for me.
 It's scaffolding when starting a new project, because "I'll likely want to think about _these sort of things_ and _in this sort of way_".
 It's not meant to be restrictive or prescriptive.
 Just a guide to adapt.